Uniform confidence bands for nonparametric errors-in-variables regression: Main results

-\begin{remark}[Super-smooth case] In the present paper, we focus on the case where the measurement error density is ordinary smooth, similarly to \cite{BiDuHoMu07}, \cite{ScMuDu13}, and \cite{DeHaJa15} that study inference in deconvolution and nonparametric EIV regression.
-If the measurement error density is super-smooth, i.e., its characteristic function decays exponentially fast as $|t| \to \infty$, then 1) in view of the pointwise asymptotic normality result in \cite{FaMa92}, the asymptotic behavior of the variance function $s_{n}^{2}(x)$ is much more complex; 2) minimax rates of convergence for estimation of $g$ under the sup-norm loss are logarithmically slow (i.e., of the form $(\log n)^{-c}$ for some constant $c > 0$), even when the measurement error distribution is assumed to be known \citep{FaTr93}.
-These difficulties prevent us from directly extending our analysis to the super-smooth case.
-Hence the super-smooth case is left for future research. \end{remark}
+\begin{remark}[supersmooth case] In the present paper, we focus on the case where the measurement error density is ordinary smooth, similarly to \cite{BiDuHoMu07}, \cite{ScMuDu13}, and \cite{DeHaJa15} that study inference in deconvolution and nonparametric EIV regression.
+If the measurement error density is supersmooth, i.e., its characteristic function decays exponentially fast as $|t| \to \infty$, then 1) in view of the pointwise asymptotic normality result in \cite{FaMa92}, the asymptotic behavior of the variance function $s_{n}^{2}(x)$ is much more complex.
+Indeed, as in \cite{KaSa16}, assume that the distribution of $U$ is supersmooth in the sense that $\varphi_{U}(t) \sim |t|^{\gamma_{0}}e^{-\nu |t|^{\gamma}}$ as $|t| \to \infty$ for some $\gamma > 1, \gamma_{0} \in \R, \nu > 0$, and the Fourier transform of the kernel function $\varphi_{K}$ is even, supported in $[-1,1]$, and $\varphi_{K}(1-t) \sim t^{\lambda}$ as $t \downarrow 0$ for some $\lambda \ge 0$; then it is expected that

+See also \cite{EsUh05}.
+Importantly, the ratio of $1/\inf_{|t| \leq h_{n}^{-1}} | \varphi_{U}(t)|$ over $\inf_{x \in I} \sigma_{n}(x)$ would be then larger in the supersmooth case than that in the ordinary smooth case; the ratio is $O(h_{n}^{-\gamma (1+\lambda)})$ in the supersmooth case, while it is $O(h_{n}^{-1/2})$ in the ordinary smooth case.
+This would require $m$ to be of larger order than $n$ (i.e., $m/n \to \infty$) to formally show validity of the confidence band in the supersmooth case.
+Analogous discussion can be found in \cite{KaSa16} in the density deconvolution case.
+2) Minimax rates of convergence for estimation of $g$ under the sup-norm loss are logarithmically slow (i.e., of the form $(\log n)^{-c}$ for some constant $c > 0$), even when the measurement error distribution is assumed to be known \citep{FaTr93}.
+These difficulties prevent us from directly extending our analysis to the supersmooth case.
+Hence the supersmooth case is left for future research. \end{remark}